The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity: Model Description

 The term $z^{\left[l\right]}_i(t)$ in (\ref{eq:deterministic_mplexcoop_compact}) is defined as

 is the temporal extension of the neighborhood importance index discussed in~\cite{Utkovski-2017}, in dimension $l$.
-This quantity acts as a local centrality measure of an agent, with agent $i$ being more ``important'' in the addressed dimension if it has many neighbors which are at the same time also present in that dimension, and the neighbors themselves have few neighbors.
-In our model of interactions, this agent would be called upon rather frequently in the studied dimension.
+This quantity acts as a local centrality measure of an individual, with individual $i$ being more ``important'' in the addressed dimension if it has many neighbors which are at the same time also present in that dimension, and the neighbors themselves have few neighbors.
+In our model of interactions, this individual would be called upon rather frequently in the studied dimension.

-The motivation to use the deterministic model (\ref{eq:deterministic_mplexcoop_compact}) is that it captures the long-term behavior of the stochastic model, i.e. provides reliable approximation of its steady state behavior.
+The motivation to use the deterministic model~(\ref{eq:deterministic_mplexcoop_compact}) is that it captures the long-term behavior of the stochastic model, i.e. provides reliable approximation of its steady state behavior.
 Numerical simulations of the stochastic model in the long run suggest that the stochastic variables can indeed be approximated by their respective expectations, without affecting the long-term network behavior, thus justifying the approximation.
-In Fig.~\ref{fig:mplex_coop_eg} we display an example for the deterministic interactions between two agents that are placed on a two-dimensional network.
+In Fig.~\ref{fig:mplex_coop_eg} we display an example for the deterministic interactions between two individuals that are placed on a two-dimensional network.